hupi-analytics/data-retriever/README.md

 #### Leaflet ####
   + <u>render type:</u> leaflet
-  + <u>required field in query result:</u> layer_name, collection, type, geometry_type, lat, lng, any additional field would be included in the "properties"
+  + <u>required field in query result:</u> layer_name, collection, type, geometry_type, lat, lng, any additional field would be included in the "properties".
+For Polygon type, the field coordinates is needed do not use lat,lng
   + <u>input:</u>

     ```json